Security Center

 Aduvera has Google Cloud's Cloud Data Processing Addendum and Google Cloud HIPAA Business Associate Addendum in place for the infrastructure supporting the service.
 That provides an important contractual foundation for HIPAA-governed workloads.

-For customers outside the US and for customers processing ordinary business personal data, the main legal framework is Aduvera's Terms of Service, Privacy Policy, and, where applicable, DPA.
-US HIPAA customers should also review the BAA.
+For customers outside the U.S. and for customers processing ordinary business personal data, the main legal framework is Aduvera's Terms of Service, Privacy Policy, and, where applicable, DPA.
+U.S. HIPAA customers should also review the BAA.

 Security controls